German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: Preliminary Analysis

 \subsection{Experimental Setup}

 Possible use cases and tasks of representative persona collections are plentiful.
-In this paper we focus on evaluating the utility of \emph{GGP} for simulating the response distribution of survey participants across a diverse set of outcome variables.
+In this paper we focus on evaluating the utility of \emph{GGSS Personas} for simulating the response distribution of survey participants across a diverse set of outcome variables.

 \paragraph{Outcome Variables} We randomly sample $27$ survey variables across a range of different topics\textemdash three variables from each of the nine different topic areas covered in the ALLBUS\textemdash serving as outcome variables for which we simulate response distributions.
 We use the persona prompts as input and instruct the model to predict the response of the corresponding individual for the outcome variable.
 As described above, the outcome variables have been excluded from the set of persona attributes used to construct the persona prompts.